mazpe/Faxsmile/readme.md

 ## [CHANGE LOG]
 ### 10-07-2016
 - Authorization
-- Super Admin can do anything
 #### Company Permissions
+- Only 'Super Admin' can 'store' a Company
-- Only Super Admin can 'create' a Company
+- Only 'Super Admin' can 'create' a Company
+- Only 'Company Admin' that belongs to the Entity can 'update' a Company
+- Only 'Company Admin' that belongs to the Entity can 'edit' a Company
-- Only Company Admin that belongs to the Entity can 'view' a Company
+- Only 'Company Admin' that belongs to the Entity can 'view' a Company
+- Only 'Super Admin' can 'delete' a Company
+- Only 'Super Admin' can 'index' Companies
+#### Provider Permissions
+- Only 'Super Admin' can 'store' a Provider
+- Only 'Super Admin' can 'create' a Provider
-- Only Company Admin that belongs to the Entity can 'update' a Company
+- Only 'Provider Admin' that belongs to the Entity can 'update' a Provider
-- Only Company Admin that belongs to the Entity can 'edit' a Company
+- Only 'Provider Admin' that belongs to the Entity can 'edit' a Provider
+- Only 'Provider Admin' that belongs to the Entity can 'view' a Provider
-- Only Super Admin can 'delete' a Company
+- Only 'Super Admin' can 'delete' a Provider
+- Only 'Super Admin' can 'index' Providers

+#### Super Admin
+- 'Super Admin' can do anything

 ### 10-04-2016
 - Users CRUD updated to match new relationship and Reciepients list